bitcoin-dev-project/battle-of-galen-erso/README.md

 Try: `warnet deploy scenarios/miner_std.py --tank=miner --interval=1 --debug`

-Remember block subsidies will only be spendable after 100 blocks!
+💡 Remember block subsidies will only be spendable after 100 blocks and to mine some blocks to get node out of IBD.
+Nodes on Scrimmage will not accept transactions until they are out of IBD.

-💡You may be unfamiliar with the Bitcoin Core functional test framework.
+💡 You may be unfamiliar with the Bitcoin Core functional test framework.
 To get some clues about its usage in p2p scenarios, review some of the existing tests!

 Examples: